crev-dev/cargo-crev/cargo-crev/src/doc/getting_started.md

 ## Follow-up

-This short guide is meant to just get you started.
+This short guide is just meant to get you started.

-There's more functionality implemented in `cargo crev` already, and more will be continuously added in the future.
+There's already more functionality implemented in `cargo crev`, and even more will be continuously added in the future.
 Notably:

 * If you plan to share a `CrevId` between many computers, make sure to try `export` and `import` commands.
 * Differential reviews are available, where instead of reviewing a whole crate, you can review a diff between already trusted and current version (`diff` and `review --diff` commands).